-Buy FLAGYL ER Online USA
+Buy FLAGYL Online USA

 Active Ingredient: Metronidazole

-The drug Flagyl ER is produced by the French pharmaceutical company Haupt Pharma Livron.
+The drug Flagyl is produced by the French pharmaceutical company Haupt Pharma Livron.
 The active substance of the composition is metronidazole, which is known for its antibacterial action.
 Due to this component, the drug can be applied topically or systemically against various pathogenic bacteria and protozoa.
 The drug is not an antibiotic.
-Flagyl ER is used for treating certain bacterial infections of the vagina (bacterial vaginosis).
-Flagyl ER is an oral antiprotozoal and antibacterial.
+Flagyl is used for treating certain bacterial infections of the vagina (bacterial vaginosis).
+Flagyl is an oral antiprotozoal and antibacterial.

-What is Flagyl ER?
+What is Flagyl?

 Flagyl ER belongs to the well-known group of metronidazole-containing antimicrobial therapeutic agents with increased efficiency and wide coverage that play essential roles among most currently approved agents with notable antimicrobial action.
 The medication has all the main characteristics of standard Flagyl save for one significant difference: ER stands for extended-release formula, which means that this particular formulation provides a prolonged curative effect.